-Have you read Section 5 of this chapter (A guide to the basics of coverage decisions and appeals)?
+Have you read Section 5 of this chapter (A guide to "the basics" of coverage decisions and appeals)?
 If not, you may want to read it before you start this section.

-Section 6.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for your care
+Section 6.1 This section tells what to do if you have problems getting coverage for medical care or services or if you want us to pay you back for our share of the cost of your care

 This section is about your benefits for medical care and services.
-These benefits are described in Chapter 4 of this booklet: Benefits Chart (what is covered).
+These benefits are described in Chapter 4 of this booklet: Medical Benefits Chart (what is covered).
 To keep things simple, we generally refer to "medical care coverage" or "medical care" in the rest of this section, instead of repeating "medical care or treatment or services" every time.
 The term "medical care" includes medical items and services as well as Medicare Part B prescription drugs.
 In some cases, different rules apply to a request for a Part B prescription drug.
 In those cases, we will explain how the rules for Part B prescription drugs are different from the rules for medical items and services.